amiliemili/RxBonjour/README.md

 ### Support implementation (v9)

-The support implementation utilizes the latest available version of [jmDNS][jmdns] (a snapshot of version **3.4.2**) and a `WifiManager` multicast lock as its service discovery backbone; because of this, including this library in your application's dependencies automatically adds the following permissions to your `AndroidManifest.xml`, in order to allow jmDNS to do its thing:
+The support implementation utilizes the power of [jmDNS][jmdns] in conjunction with a `WifiManager` multicast lock as its service discovery backbone; because of this, including this library in your application's dependencies automatically adds the following permissions to your `AndroidManifest.xml`, in order to allow jmDNS to do its thing:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>
 <uses-permission android:name="android.permission.CHANGE_WIFI_MULTICAST_STATE"/>
 ```

+## Migration

+If you've been using RxBonjour 0.x before, there are a couple of breaking changes that you need to take into account when upgrading to the latest iteration of the library.
+Refer to the [Migration to 1.x][migrate-1.x] guide to learn more.

 ## License